russell-j-boag/DOMS-PM/README.md

 # DOMS-PM
-Evidence accumulation modelling of an experiment manipulating conflict detection discriminability and prospective memory demand
+Evidence accumulation modelling of an ATC conflict detection task performed with verying degrees of conflict detection discriminability and prospective memory demand.

+Modelling was conducted using the [Dynamic Models of Choice (DMC)](https://osf.io/pbwx8/) software suite.